SaniaArjomand/Pathrise/README.md

 This project consists of following stages:
-1.Importing all necessary packages
+1. Importing all necessary packages
-2.Gaining insight into the dataset
+2. Gaining insight into the dataset
-3.Preprocessing
+3. Preprocessing
-4.Applying classification models
+4. Applying classification models
-5.Applying regression models
+5. Applying regression models